Darnok00/NephioProjectSuu/README.md

 Our goal is to present how Nephio can be used to manage workload configuration across various cloud providers and local Kubernetes clusters.
 However, we are aware of possible limitations in terms of resources and costs, so we will focus on having at least two edge clusters.
-One of them will be a local Kubernetes cluster, and the second one will be an **AW** cluster.
+One of them will be a local Kubernetes cluster, and the second one will be an **AWS** cluster.

 ## 5. Environment configuration description